 Today, the 1300 acre property is transforming again.
 Parts of the former golf course are being replanted with a drought-tolerant mix of native wildflowers and we are slowly acquiring & installing large scale sculptures.
 We invite you to explore the paths of the old golf course, discover hidden artwork, find places to sit and reflect, and listen to the thousands of birds that call this area home.
 The swimming pool is also a great place to unwind in the intense summer heat.

 If you venture up to the clubhouse parking lot, you will also see our new solar power array - which conveniently doubles as a shade structure for your car.

 Our goal is to provide a place for you to stay, relax and unwind without interruption from our staff.
 We look forward to meeting you!

-- Charlie, Mike, Reid, Mia, Kerala and the entire Sierra Meadows Staff
+- Charlie, Mike, Reid, Mia, Nevada and the entire Sierra Meadows Staff